razeone/courseradatascience/exploratory-data-analysis/PrinciplesOfAnalyticGraphics.md

 * Content is king
 	- Analytical presentations ultimately stand or fall depending depending on the quality, relevance, and integrity of their content

-Bibliography: [http://www.edwardtufte.com](Edward Tufte) 2006.
+Bibliography: [Edward Tufte](http://www.edwardtufte.com) 2006.
 Beautiful Evidence, Graphics Press LLC